MEET OUR PRACTITIONERS

 I understand the value of personalized care when addressing drug or alcohol use concerns.
 I approach my work with compassion and creativity, allowing for a variety of interventions in order to build sustainable change around behaviors which impact relationships, finances and achieving life goals.

-My aim is to help you build awareness around your choices and motivation for change in a safe, non-judgmental space.
-I will work alongside you and support you to explore your relationship with substances, identify tools to address challenges and create goals which help you manage your life successfully, through controlled use or abstinence.
+My aim is to support you to build awareness around your choices and motivation for change in a safe, non-judgmental space.
+I will work alongside you to explore your relationship with substances, identify tools to address challenges and create goals which help you manage your life successfully, through controlled use or abstinence.

 I incorporate Motivational Interviewing, Dialectical Behavioral Therapy, Mindfulness Based Relapse Prevention and Creative Arts within my practice.